How to View Recorded CCTV Security Camera Footage on Mobile Phones, PC & TV

 When using the official application that comes with the security camera, you can delete CCTV recording very easily, whether you are using a computer client or a mobile application for Android or iOS.

-How to See CCTV Footage in Mobile & PCs
+How to Access CCTV Footage on Mobile & PCs?

-Once you have downloaded the camera app and Client, the procedure to playback CCTV footage on mobile Phones, PCs or laptops is easy.
+Once you have downloaded the camera app and Client, the procedure on how to view recorded CCTV footage on mobile phones, PCs or laptops is easy.

-How to Check CCTV Footage in Mobile Stored in SD Cards & DVRs/NVRs
+How to Playback CCTV Footage on Mobile Stored in SD Cards & DVRs/NVRs?

-For the NVR security camera systems, you’ll need to select a specific camera channel to view recorded CCTV footage on mobile phone and PC by clicking the camera icon.
+For the NVR security camera systems, you’ll need to select a specific camera channel to view recorded camera footage on mobile phone and PC by clicking the camera icon.

 Step 3: After you choose a specific date, the recorded CCTV footage on that day will display as shown below.